mascah/cookiecutter-turbo-django/docs/0-introduction/architecture-overview.rst

     ├── notifications/   # Email, push notifications (you add this) └── core/            # Core product domain (you add this)

 Add new modules as sibling directories to ``users/``.

-This structure follows what Dan Manges describes in `The Modular Monolith: Rails Architecture`_:

-    "Our code is structured by domain concept, which especially helps new team members navigate and understand the project."
+Code structured by domain concept helps new team members navigate and understand the project quickly.

 Django Apps as Domain Modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^